Work with formula columns (preview)

 - Whole Number, promoted to Decimal

 * The Text and Value functions only work with whole numbers, where no decimal separator is involved.
-Since the decimal separator varies across locales, and the formula columns are evaluated without locale knowledge, there's no way to properly interpret or generate the decimal separator.
+The decimal separator varies across locales.
+Since formula columns are evaluated without locale knowledge, there's no way to properly interpret or generate the decimal separator.